utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 You'll see that there are still schools that were "Not Rated" for whatever reason.
 For this story we want to remove those from our overall percentages.

-- Use Filters to remove the "Not Rated" value from the ratings list.
+- Use Filters to remove all the non-letter grades from the ratings list.

 ### Add charter school columns